wp-plugins/football-pool/readme.txt

 2. Use the admin screens to edit the teams, groups, match types, matches, etc.

 And, of course, choose a theme or make one yourself that fits your competition or blog.
 If you have a custom game schedule that other users can also use, it would be nice if you shared it with me.
 I will put it on the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> with credits to you of course.

+= The plugin won't calculate the ranking =
+If you experience problems with the calculation of the ranking, you may wanna try the old calculation method.
+To enable the old method open the `define.php` file and change the `FOOTBALLPOOL_RANKING_CALCULATION_NOAJAX` value to `true`.
+If you have any information that may help me solve this problem (e.g. the apache error log), please send the information to wordpressfootballpool [at] gmail [dot] com.

+= The charts are gone!
+What happened? =
+I had to remove the required library because of WordPress plugin license policies.
+If you want to enable the charts then see the Help page in the WordPress admin for details on how to install the required library.

+= I don't see my blog users as players of the pool. = Go to the WordPress Admin &raquo; Football Pool &raquo; Users screen and check if these users are added in a league (if you are using leagues).
+Newly registered users are automatically added, but users that allready existed in your blog have to be updated in the admin screen.
+In order to make them a player in the pool add them to a league and save.
+If you delete a league, then the users in that league must be placed in another league.
+If you're not using leagues, then make sure the users are not removed from the pool via the Users screen.

 = Is there a translation available? =
 See the 'Other notes' section for the available languages (and their translators).
 The translations are in the 'languages' dir.
 To use translations, change the WPLANG constant in the wp-config.php to the right language code (e.g. "nl_NL").